-Here you will find publications relating to Fondation Franz Weber.
+Here you can find publications relating to Fondation Franz Weber.

 For all media requests and enquiries, please feel free to contact us.

 We are looking forward to hearing from you!

 Voters will have the final say on a people’s initiative aimed at outlawing large-scale livestock production in Switzerland.

 Live elephants will no longer be exported from Africa, except “in exceptional circumstances”.

 The Fondation Franz Weber (FFW) – an organisation that campaigns to protect nature and animals – on Friday said the ongoing CITES-CoP18 had missed a golden opportunity to protect elephants.

 Delegates from more than 180 countries are gathering for the meeting of the Convention on International Trade in Endangered Species (Cites).

 Different approaches to protecting elephants are set to dominate the debate at a key conservation conference starting in Geneva today.